somduttasinha/Citizen-Voice/README.md

 If you would like to contribute with the development.
 Please refer to our [Contribution Guidelines](CONTRIBUTING.md)

 ## Copyright

 &copy; 2022 Goncalvex, J. E., Forgaci, C., & Verma, T., Delft, The Netherlands.

 ## Citation
+Please cite this software as follows:

-Goncalves, J. E., Forgaci, C., & Verma, T. Citizen Voice [Computer software], Delft University of Technology, The Netherlands.
+*Goncalves, J. E., Forgaci, C., & Verma, T. Citizen Voice [Computer software], Delft University of Technology, The Netherlands.*

 ## Acknowlegdements
 > The authors acknowledge the invaluable contribution of the software development team: **Gerdus van der Laarse**, **Johannes IJpma**, **Yaren Aslan**, and **Somdutta Sinha**.